Labyrinthine-Unreal/xponent_converts/land.md

 3. Reserve the Plots Collection based on totalSupply of  DAO tokens ** python

 <h3> Brandon To Do </h3> <br>

-5. safe transfer will act as mint function where member pays gas **js
+4. safe transfer will act as mint function contract.functions.safeTransferFrom(address,DAOtokenID) where member pays gas **js